Lycatra/lycatra-chat/README.md

 ### Running in Development

-**1. Configuration:** First, copy or create a configuration file if needed (e.g., .env or a config.yaml).
+**1. Configuration:** First, copy or create a configuration file if needed (e.g.,.env or a config.yaml).
 At minimum, you may need to provide: - **Matrix Bot Credentials:** The homeserver URL (e.g., [http://](http://) localhost:8008 for local Synapse), the bot user ID (@Lycatra-chat:yourdomain), and access token or login/password.
 This allows the bot to connect to Matrix. - **LLM API Key or Endpoint:** If using OpenAI, set
     OPENAI_API_KEY.
 If using a local LLM, specify the endpoint (e.g., [http://localhost:4000/api](http://localhost:4000/api) for
 OpenWebUI, etc.).
-We will not commit secrets to the repo; instead, use environment variables or a .env file that is gitignored. - Optionally, any other service credentials if a tool needs it (not in initial version). - For now, defaults can be coded (e.g., assume Matrix on localhost, etc.), so config may be optional.
+We will not commit secrets to the repo; instead, use environment variables or a.env file that is gitignored. - Optionally, any other service credentials if a tool needs it (not in initial version). - For now, defaults can be coded (e.g., assume Matrix on localhost, etc.), so config may be optional.
 **2. Launch Supporting Services:** Ensure the Matrix Synapse server is running (if you have Docker, docker